ktrnthsnr/socialNetAPI/README.md

 ## Description

-- In this social networking application API, users may create a list of friends, then post some of their thoughts and also react to each other's thoughts.
+- This is the API for a social networking application, where users may create a list of friends, then post some of their thoughts and also react to each other's thoughts.
 Additionally, users may be able to edit or delete these as well.

 - The Node.js based API uses Express.js for routing, MongoDB as data storage for the NoSQL backend database, Mongoose Object Data Management (ODM) system to create and manage the database queries on startup, and Moment.js npm package to format any time dependent aspects of the application.